MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 `https://*.msappproxy.net/pa/oidc/cb`
 `https://*.msappproxy.net/`

-Finally, set up your on premises application so that users have `read` access and other applications have `read/write` access:
+Finally, setup your on premises application so that users have `read` access and other applications have `read/write` access:

 1. From the **App registrations** sidebar for your application, select **API permissions** > **Add a permission** > **Microsoft APIs** > **Microsoft Graph**.
 The **Request API permissions** page for **Microsoft Graph** appears, which contains the permissions for Microsoft Graph.